arunravi728/Papyrus/content/MapReduce.md

 	for each word in doc_contents:
 		EmitIntermediate(w, "1")

-# At this point the MapReduce framework will aggregate
+# At this point, the MapReduce framework will aggregate
 # all pairs with the same key.
 For example, the Reduce
 # will run on the following inputs -
 # (w1, [1, 1, ...]), (w2, [1, 1, ...]), (w3, [1, 1, ...])